Message

 Excellent and Kind-hearted Therapists

-Osaka Kawasaki Rehabilitation University (OKRU) is educating three nationally-qualified rehabilitation professionals; physical therapists, occupational therapists, and speech-language pathologists, one of the four educational institutions in Osaka Prefecture that train all three professions.
+Osaka Kawasaki Rehabilitation University (OKRU) is committed to educating three types of nationally-qualified rehabilitation professionals (physical therapists, occupational therapists, and speech-language pathologists), one of only four educational institutions in Osaka Prefecture to do so.

-The university was established in 2006 as the first university i n Japan to bear the name of "rehabilitation," and has been sending out rehabilitation specialists for more than 20 years since 1997.
+The university was established in 2006 as the first in Japan to include 'rehabilitation' in its name, and has been sending out rehabilitation specialists for more than 20 years.

 BIOSKETCH of Prof. Masatoshi Takeda